ISO IEC 17799 2000

 Make sure that your network use policy establishes procedures that

-must be used to determine who is allowed to have access to networks and network services and which ones may not be accessed.
+must be used to determine who is allowed to have access to networks

 Make sure that your network use policy establishes management